Throughout the diamond

 an M color grade and a very good round cut.

-It is not uncommon to encounter individuals who favor light
+It is not uncommon to encounter individuals who favor excellent cut diamonds in light yellow, as such a choice aligns with their personal

-inclinations.
+preferences.
 However, the decision regarding color and clarity encompasses

 more than just personal preferences.
 Additional influences that prompt diamond